 I’m glad they didn’t have a time limit.
 Otherwise, we would have likely been kicked out.

 Join us by watching this video to see what it is like to take Edinburgh Gin Distillery Tour

 I hope you didn’t read this article on an empty stomach!
 Which of the three tours tickles your fancy the most?
+Have you visited Edinburgh?
+Planning on going to Scotland anytime soon?
+Heading to the Scottish Highlands for an adventure?
+Fancy a plate of Haggis for lunch?
+How about a heaping plate of tatties?
 Be sure to let me know in the comments section below.